DevExpress-Examples/bi-dashboard-non-visual-custom-export/readme.md

 The [CustomItemExportControlCreating](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardExporter.CustomItemExportControlCreating) event fires for the Funnel item and the [ExportControlProvider](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.CustomItemExportControlCreatingEventArgs.ExportControlProvider) method returns the `FunnelItemExportControlProvider` that is used to specify a printable control that corresponds to the exported custom Funnel item.

-The [DashboardExporter.ExportToPdf](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardExporter.ExportDashboardItemToPdf(Dashboard--String--String--Nullable-Size---DashboardState--DashboardPdfExportOptions)) method exports a dashboard in a Pdf file.
+The [DashboardExporter.ExportToPdf](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardExporter.ExportDashboardItemToPdf(Dashboard--String--String--Nullable-Size---DashboardState--DashboardPdfExportOptions)) method exports a dashboard as a PDF file.

 ## Documentation